rdk/p2rank/misc/tutorials/hidden-commands.md

 ## Analyze

 ### binding residues
-List unique binding residue IDs (for relevant ligands) for each protein in the dataset.
+List unique ligand binding residue IDs (for relevant ligands) for each protein in the dataset.
 ~~~
 prank analyze binding-residues <dataset.ds>
 ~~~